Vehari

-Location
+Demographics

+Population

+According to 2023 census, Vehari had a population of 130,692.

+Geography

 It is 96 km from the regional metropolis of Multan, 956 km from Karachi, 300 km from Lahore, 218 km from Faisalabad, 119 km from Bahawalpur, 61 km from Hasilpur, 41 km from Mailsi, 46 km from Kacha Khuh, 36 km from Burewala, 27 km from Luddan, 78 km from Arifwala, 112 km from Pakpattan, and about 37 km north of the river Sutlej – the southernmost of the five rivers of the Punjab region.
 Islam Headworks is on this river near Luddan on the Luddan-Vehari canal providing irrigation water to both banks of the river, which includes the upper fringes of the Cholistan Desert.